ItsShock/ItsShock/README.md

 - 👋 Hi, I’m @Piotr Domian
 - 👀 I’m interested in chess, programming, martial arts and games.
 - 🌱 I’m currently learning ReactJS
-- 💞️ I’m looking for job or trainee
+- 💞️ I’m looking for job or internship.
 - 📫 How to reach me domianpiotr111@gmail.com

 <!---